Article I: Name

 Quorum is required to hold a vote at all Brotherhood meetings.
 Quorum is tabulated by the Sergeant at Arms, and consists of 3/5 of the Active Brothers.

 Any members of Alpha Phi Omega Epsilon Zeta can be present at a Brotherhood meeting at any time.
 Persons who are not Brothers or pledges of Alpha Phi Omega can be present at a Brotherhood meeting upon the invitation of a Brother attending meeting.
 Guests may be asked to leave by the Chair of the meeting or by a simple majority vote of active brothers present.
 In discussions, a guest may not participate unless asked to do so.
 Guests cannot vote.

 Section 1: Membership

 This Chapter shall have at least five Advisors consisting of, at minimum, two Advisors from the faculty, administration or staff of this educational institution, one Advisor representing Scouting or other youth services, and one advisor from the community.
 Other Advisors may be added as deemed necessary.
-In the event of a vacancy, a reasonable attempt should be made to fill the position each semester.
+In the event of a vacancy, an attempt should be made to fill the position as soon as possible.

 Section 2: Approval

 Advisors are nominated by the President and approved by at least 3/4 of the Active Brothers present at a Brotherhood meeting.